webplatform/docs/svg/properties/filterUnits/index.md

 {{Notes_Section
 |Notes=
 ===Remarks===
-'''filterUnits''' defines the coordinate system for the filter attributes.
+'''filterUnits''' defines the coordinate system for the filter attributes x, y, width and height.
 If <code>filterUnits{{=}}"userSpaceOnUse"</code>, all attributes represent values in the current user coordinate system that is in place at the time when the filter is referenced.

 If <code>filterUnits{{=}}"objectBoundingBox"</code>, then all attributes represent fractions or percentages of the bounding box on the referencing element.